 The Planets (2022) by Sofilab UG and M?nchner Philharmoniker: A interactive audio walk through the orchestral suite 'The Planets' by Gustav Holts.
 The app-based experience is available in multiple parks in European and US cities.
 Dramaturgy and sound design by Mathis Nitschke.

 There are no ready-made technical solutions or artistic tools yet available for this medium.
 Therefore, in the Full-AAR project, we're testing and using different technical approaches and setups to find optimal means for content-creation for AAR with 6DoF.
 We're particularly interested in these topics:

-1. Use of spatialisation and auralisation of virtual audio to enable plausible acoustic illusions
+1. Use of spatial audio technologies and methods to enable plausible acoustic illusions

-2. Use of accurate 6DoF head and body tracking to enable plausible acoustic illusions and kinesthetic interaction
+2. Use of accurate 6DoF head and body tracking to enable correct spatial audio rendering as well as kinaesthetic interaction

-3. Creation of interactive stories and search for useful and characteristic narrative techniques for the 6DoF AAR medium
+3. Creation of interactive stories and search for useful and characteristic narrative techniques for the medium

 4. Letting simultaneous users experience the same story with different narrative viewpoints and alternate audio content